junxit/us-congress-bills-111/metadata.md

 - 2010-04-27 — Introduced in Senate
 - 2010-04-27 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S2711)
+- 2010-04-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S2982)
+- 2010-04-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S2982)
+- 2010-04-29 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S2982)
+- 2010-04-29 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S2982)